wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/polling-consumer.md

 ## Execute the sample

-1. Go to ActiveMQ WebConsole and send a JMS message by using the **Send To** operation that appeared for the `StockQuoteProxy` queue.
+1. Go to ActiveMQ WebConsole and send a JMS message by using the **Send To** operation that appeared for the `StockQuoteProxyQueue` queue.
 Use the following details to send the message.

-    - **Destination**: `StockQuoteProxy`
+    - **Destination**: `StockQuoteProxyQueue`
     - **Queue or Topic**: `Queue`
     - **Message Body**:
         ```xml